bigtoga/Examples/AI + ML + Predictive Analytics/Evaluation metrics.md

 - Probit model

 # Using a Confusion Matrix to Evaluate Model Performance
-*Note: "performance* in this context means "the quality of the predictions" rather than "how long it took to finish".*
+*Note: "performance" in this context means "the quality of the predictions" rather than "how long it took to finish".*

 The **Confusion Matrix** is a handy way to measure machine learning